zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

      ```

 ### 2. **`coordsToMatrix(B)`**
-   - **Purpose**: This function takes a set of coordinates (like those generated by `matrixToCoords`) and converts them back into a binary matrix where `1`s are placed at the corresponding positions.
+   - **Purpose**: Takes a set of coordinates (like those generated by `matrixToCoords`) and converts them back into a binary matrix where `1`s are placed at the corresponding positions.
    - **How it works**: It initializes a zero matrix of the appropriate size, then iterates over the list of coordinates, placing `1`s at each position.
    - **Example**:
      ```matlab